 With the formation of the Federation Army Brigade in 1952, the Federation Brigade Signals Squadron was formed.
 It was later known as Malaysian Signals Regiment.
 The date of the formation of the Federation Brigade Signals Squadron is the official date of the formation of the Royal Signals Regiment.

 For its services rendered to King and country, the Malaysian Signals Regiment was bestowed the title “Royal” on 6 June 1992 and was henceforth known as Rejimen Semboyan Diraja (Royal Signals Regiment)

 All recruits do their basic military training at an Army Training Centre in Port Dickson.
 Special-to-arm training is carried out at the Signals School (Sekolah Semboyan) at Sungai Besi Camp.
 The school is now known as Institut Komunikasi dan Elektronik Tentera Darat (IKED).

-Here are some information about Royal Signals amateur radio clubs callsign history taken from old Malaysian Amateur Radio Transmitters Society (MARTS) callbook.
-From 80's to 90's.
+Here is some information about Royal Signals amateur radio clubs callsign history is taken from the old Malaysian Amateur Radio Transmitters Society (MARTS) callbook.
+From '80s to 90's.
 Thanks to Aziz 9M2AU.